yixianghuang/ProCAM/README.md

 This repository also provides the access to the [***WS-SFDD***](#data-preparation) dataset, which consists of 4291 image-level labeled sea fog remote sensing images collected by Himawari-8, covering sea fog events occurred in the Yellow Sea and the Bohai Sea from 2017 to 2021.

+-- If you find this repository useful, please consider giving it a ⭐️.

 ## Framework

 ![framework](assets/framework.png)